Fairfield railway station, Melbourne

-Fairfield railway station is a commuter railway station on the Hurstbridge line, which is part of the Melbourne railway network, and serves the north-eastern suburb of the same name in Melbourne, Victoria, Australia.
+Fairfield station is a railway station operated by Metro Trains Melbourne on the Hurstbridge line, part of the Melbourne rail network.
+It serves the north-eastern suburb of Fairfield in Melbourne, Victoria, Australia.
 Fairfield is a ground level host station, featuring two side platforms.
 It opened on 8 May 1888.
 Originally called Fairfield Park, the station was re-named Fairfield on 14 November 1943.